 This guide will give you actionable insights to reducing friction in your sales funnel in support of increase pipeline velocity and refine pipeline forecasting accuracy.

-Most B2B buyers are already 57% of the way through the buying process before the first meeting with a representative.
+Most B2B buyers are already over 75% of the way through the buying process before the first meeting with a representative.
 (Accenture)

 Different Type Of Leads

 Marketing Qualified Leads (MQL) refers to a lead that is more likely to become a customer compared to other leads based on lead intelligence and is usually conveyed by closed-loop reporting.
 These are customers who have visited your website but not yet made a purchase.
 Sales Qualified Leads (SQL) means that the sales team has qualified this lead as a potential customer.
 SQL marketing requires a deeper level of sales and marketing alignment, given that the core objective is pipeline velocity from the middle through bottom of the funnel.

 The SQL is in the buying cycle, while the MQL is not ready for that buying stage just yet.
 In other words, marketing qualified leads are more than just regular, non-qualified ones, but aren't ready for the sales process yet.
 SQLs are targeted as a potential customer, much more closer to the finishing offers.